SamPCS/Sams-Challenge/11-21-25/README.md

 Our AV triggered an alert on some remote code execution.
 After some investigation, we were able to recover the initial payload.
 Unfortunately, we can't figure out what it does!
 Can you take a look?
 Archive Password: Powershell

+Teams Sam the answer when you find it!
 Format: flag{MD5 Hash}

 Notice: This Powershell is safe to run and contains no malware.
 If you are not familiar with analyzing scripts on your local machine, try out this helpful resource: https://tio.run/#